shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/set-reserve-prices-on-ios.md

 ---
-title : Set Reserve Prices on iOS description : The reserve price is the minimum bid amount you'll accept to show an ad.
+title : Set Reserve Prices on iOS description : The reserve price is the minimum bid amount you'll accept to show an ad in iOS.
 ---